Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

 The Model
 ---------

-The :ref:`../common/lightning_module` holds all the core research ingredients:
+The :doc:`lightning module <../common/lightning_module>` holds all the core research ingredients:

 - The model